aw/nodejs-debian/README.md

 # TODO

-* The script's arguments should be checked
 * Run builds in a temporary work dir
 * Add verifications for files/dirs that already exist
 * Verify the OS (linux, debian)
-* Verify dependencies (build-essential, make, libssl, etc)

 # Disclaimer